MohamedMohy10/The-Sparks-Foundation-Internship-Computer-Vision-IoT/Task4 Face Mask Detection/README.md

 ## Description

-A real-time Mask detector which helps organizations in applying the safety precautions by detectimg if a pearson is wearing face mask or not.
+A real-time Mask detector which helps organizations in applying the safety precautions by detecting whether a person is wearing face mask or not.

 ### Pros:
 It is built on haar-cascades which are fast and light compared with CNNs